You are here

 B.A.
 (1972), M.A.
 (1975), Ph.D.
 (1979), University of California, Davis

 Lost and Found: American Treasures from the New Zealand Film Archive--a DVD anthology with 56-page booket.
-Published by the National Film Preservation Foundation, September 2013.
+Published by the National Film Preservation Foundation in 2013.
 Curated by Scott Simmon.

 This 3-1/4 hour, 13-film DVD celebrates the largest international collaboration in decades to preserve and present American films found abroad.
 It draws from an extraordinary cache of nitrate prints that had been safeguarded in New Zealand and unseen in decades.
 Through a partnership between the New Zealand Film Archive and American film archives, the National Film Preservation Foundation arranged for 176 films to be shipped to the United States for preservation to 35mm film.
 Treasures New Zealand brings some of the discoveries to DVD.
 None of the films have been presented before on video; in fact, none were even thought to exist just four years ago.
 The DVD resurrects lost works by major directors and samples the variety of American pictures exported abroad: industrial films, news stories, cartoons, travelogues, serial episodes, comedies and more.

 The line-up includes John Ford’s Upstream (1927) and a preview for his lost Strong Boy (1929);The White Shadow (1924), 3 reels from the first surviving feature credited to Alfred Hitchcock, the assistant director, art director, and writer; and Won in a Cupboard (1914), the first surviving film directed by and starring Mabel Normand.

 That films lost in the United States came to be found 7,000 miles away speaks volumes about the international popularity of American movies from the very start.
 Today hundreds of American movies from the silent era that were not saved in the U.S. survive abroad.

 For a full list of the films, click here.

 For a video preview and excerpts click here.